Chuck-Git/INF624_FinalProject/README.md

 In RStudio:

-Point RStudio to the location of the downloaded files
+Point RStudio to the location of the downloaded files:

- File -> change dir…
+- File -> change dir…

- Navigate to the appropriate location where the five .csv files are located.
+- Navigate to the appropriate location where the five .csv files are located.

 These files are now ready to be used in RStudion to recreate the multiple linear regression model.
 Please note that two files are included in the GitHub documentation; "Project Code.r" is the code formatted for R and "Project Code_Text" contains the same information but is a plain text file.